|

 George M. Morgan, promoted to Corporal in 1863

-M. W. Murphy, promoted to Sergeant, one of the bravest and most effective gunners in the battalion
+M. W. Murphy, promoted to Sergeant, one of the bravest and most effective

 Wm.
 Odom, transferred to 46th Georgia Regiment